-SOI Logo Definitive MDI Full-Disk 96-minute Synoptic Magnetic Field Images
+SOI Logo Definitive MDI Full-Disk Magnetic Field Images

 LEVEL 1.8 MDI MAGNETOGRAMS

-Downlinked data are reconstructed as standard FITS files in Level 1.5.
+Downlinked data are reconstructed as standard FITS file images.
 Numerous image characteristics and observing parameters are recorded in FITS header keywords.
-Level 1.8 processing goes on to provide corrections for plate scale, zero offset, sensitivity, and cosmic rays.
+Level 1.8 processing provides corrections for plate scale, zero offset, sensitivity, and the most severe cosmic rays.
+Beginning in December 2008 Level 1.8 magnetograms are being stored as FLOATs for the first time.
+Level 1.8 corrections are described in a paper being submitted shortly.
+[PREPRINT]

-A few obvious cosmic rays have been removed; SPIKECNT gives the number of pixels above the SPIKETHReshold.
-Because a cosmic ray contaminates only one of many filtergrams that contribute to the magnetogram, most cosmic ray contamination cannot be simply and automatically detected in a single magnetogram.
+A very few obvious pixels with obvious cosmic ray contamination have been removed.
+The keyword SPIKECNT gives the number of pixels above the threshold indicated by SPIKETHR.
+SPIKETHR is currently 2500 in uncalibrated units.
+MDI saturates well below this level.
+Because a cosmic ray contaminates only one of many MDI filtergrams that contribute to the magnetogram, most cosmic ray contamination cannot be simply and automatically detected in a single magnetogram.

 Applicable notes from Earlier Level 1.8 Build Versions:

-These lev1.8 images have a time-dependent image scale correction applied as indicated in the keywords: FD_SCALE, IM_SCALE, XSCALE, YSCALE, R_SUN.
+The Level 1.8.0 images have a time-dependent image-scale correction applied as indicated in the keywords: FD_SCALE, IM_SCALE, XSCALE, YSCALE, R_SUN.
 The keyword FDSCALEQ indicates the quality of the correction: 0 means no correction was done, 1 means a correction using extrapolated coefficients was done and more up-to-date coefficients may result in a better correction, and 2 means the correction was done with the final set of coefficients.
 See the file scale_corrections for more details.

-At the same time significantly improved high-resolution synoptic charts of the solar magnetic field were released.
-The new charts have been constructed using the recalibrated MDI magnetograms.
-Input data selection has been optimized to provide a reduced and uniform noise level across the map.
+At the same time as the October 2007 recalibration, significantly improved high-resolution synoptic charts of the solar magnetic field were released.
+The new charts were constructed using the recalibrated MDI magnetograms.
+Input data selection has been optimized to provide a significantly reduced and much more uniform noise level across the map.
 The equivalent of 20 individual one-minute magnetograms now contributes to each synoptic chart pixel.
 In constructing the new charts the original magnetograms have been remapped taking into account the affect of differential rotation.
 Statistical tests have been used to reduce contamination from cosmic rays and other single-image anomalies.
 The new synoptic maps have also been corrected in an improved way for geometric projection due to the location of the SOHO spacecraft.
 The correction has been made assuming that the field at the photosphere is radial in the photosphere where the observations are made.

 Of course the magnetic field at each pole is still observed only during the part of the year it is visible.
 Optional polar field corrections to the synoptic charts will be made available.

-A new version of synoptic map showing the presumed radial field will also be produced.
+A new version of synoptic map showing the presumed radial field has also been produced.

 ·